edX Online

 Some concentrations that pair well with a bachelor's degree in early childhood education include:

 The degree-granting institution will decide whether you have access to courses in a particular specialization or concentration.
-So be sure to research which schools' offerings best align with your academic goals.
+Be sure to research which schools' offerings best align with your academic goals.

 Graduation requirements for an early childhood education bachelor's degree